If you’re trying to lose weight or cut body fat, you might be confused about whether you can eat fruit because it is high in sugar.

 You can choose fruits with a higher carbohydrate content such as bananas, oranges, peaches, and apples, or dried fruits like raisins or dates for pre- and post-workout snacks.

-Learn more about why we don’t recommend eating fat before and after a workout:
+Learn more about why we don’t recommend eating fat before a workout:

 Opt for lower carbohydrate choices such as berries and melons for meals and snacks outside of the pre- and post-training times.
 These can be included as part of meals with lean protein, complex carbohydrates, vegetables, and healthful sources of fat such as avocados, olive oil, or nuts or seeds such as hemp seeds or chia seeds.